 3720 Stephen M. White Dr.

-Right in our home town is a world class museum that wants you to bring your kids so much that they created a fabulous program: with a free LACMA NexGen membership, kids get in free and they can each bring an adult with them.
-Pretty amazing deal, especially when you realize that at LACMA there are art exhibits that appeal to kids like rad modern art sculptures, a giant suspended rock and of course, every kid (and grown-up kids’) favorite, Metropolis II.
+Right in our home town is a world class museum that wants you to bring your kids so much that they created a fabulous program: LACMA NexGen membership where kids get in free along with one adult.
+It's a pretty amazing deal, especially when you realize that at LACMA, there are art exhibits that appeal to kids like rad modern art sculptures, a giant suspended rock and of course, every kid (and grown-up kids’) favorite, Metropolis II.
 There is also a painting studio in the Boone Gallery where your inspired little artists can create watercolor masterpieces and listen to story time.

 5900 Wilshire Blvd.